tutek1/DTLabs/08_UI/lab08.md

 ```

 > aside positive
-> This will help us to react precisely to the current state, that the counter can be in.
+> This will help us to react precisely to the current state that the counter can be in.

 #### Start Position
-The last thing we need, is to remember the starting position of the counter.
-First, we will **declare a variable** for keeping track of the starting position and then in the `_ready()` method we will **set it**.
+The last thing we need is to remember the starting position of the counter.
+First, we will **declare a variable** for keeping track of the starting position, and then in the `_ready()` method we will **set it**.
 Lastly, we will **set the counter as hidden** by default.

-However, before we set the variable we need to **wait one frame**, so that the `CollectibleVBox` can finish its own `_ready()` function, where the **correct position** of the counter is set, based on the current resolution and aspect ratio.
+However, before we set the variable, we need to **wait one frame**, so that the `CollectibleVBox` can finish its own `_ready()` function, where the **correct position** of the counter is set, based on the current resolution and aspect ratio.

 Here is the code for the setup, please **add it** to the `hud.gd` script:
 ```